mmmmaja/starfishDetection/reports/README.md

 > Answer:

 Figuring out how to coordinate everyone's different branches and tasks was a bit challenging.
 It wasn't always clear how much progress had been made on different tasks, so communication about these things was needed.
 We also spent a lot of time on the API and getting the backend and frontend to run in the cloud.
 Giving the right access to the right service accounts was also a challenge.
 We asked the teaching staff for help and debugged together to overcome these challenges.
+Faster R-CNN model also gave a lot of trouble as we were unable to run more the a few batches and trying to use gpus with mps made it orders of magnitude slower?
+The model also changes the forward methode when you switch between train and eval so you could only get the loss if the model was in train but you could only get the predictions if it was in eval which made logging hard because you would need two forward passes to get loss and predictions.

 ### Question 31